vahidirp/mysql-and-directory-backup-script-ftpupload-ftpmodify/README.md

 **V2.0**
 - add custom smtp identity feature
+- fix bugs and syntax error
+- optimizing
 ### Task for future

 - [ ] Fix errors & bugs
+- [ ] Use GPG Encryption in releases to encrypt
 ### Donate if you like :)
 - [USD T] TYJcqjinzdkyC4KozyqD8LqeJ2VFv3Zg8X1